 - Creative Writing

 A Heartless Ruse: Flash Fiction by cam

 Adam sat on the concrete, his back against a brick wall, watching the prostitute do her business.
 How many times he had come to her, he had no idea.
 How much of his money he had given her, he didn’t care.

 She might have been in her twenties, thirties or forties, he couldn’t tell.
-The tight, petite frame suggested younger, but her eyes told what Adam deemed the truth.
+The tight frame suggested younger, but her eyes told what Adam deemed the truth.
 She was desperately mining her aging body for the last, quick bucks it could bring.
 Her eyes told another truth, that those dwindling dollars were not enough.
-So she had won Adam’s heart, not by conjuring love or lust, but pity.
+She had won Adam’s heart, not by conjuring love or lust, but pity.

 He approached her for the first time.
-She was facing away from him, and he cleared his throat to get her attention.
-She spun around and for a moment, looked terrified.
-She quickly pulled the frayed ends of her psyche together, and smiled.
+She was facing away, and he cleared his throat.
+Carmen spun around and, for a moment, looked terrified.
+She quickly pulled the frayed ends of her psyche together and smiled.

 “Hello baby, you see something you like?”
-Internal confidence dispatched a happy face and a sing song voice to greet him.
-It was not confidence that came from success, but from a long string of failures to turn a trick, a do-or-die response to being waved off time and time again.
-If this woman was going down, she was going down swinging.
+She dispatched a happy face and a sing-song voice to greet him.
+Was it confidence that came from success, or was it a do-or-die response from a long string of failures to turn a trick?
+To Adam, it appeared this woman was going down, but she was going down swinging.

 “What?” she said, loudly enough to attract considerable attention.
 “You come up me just tell me no, you don’t want nothing?”
 The heels of both hands caught Adam by surprise as they connected with his solar plexus.